An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

-The fitness function in iterative optimization algorithms is an important parameter that is sensitive to the desired solution.
-In this work, we have noticed that the R-squared metric and the more commonly used peak-to-background ratio (PBR) as a fitness function at the region of interest (ROI) behave differently as per the complexity of the structure at the target location. \autoref{fig:fig5} shows that a PBR fitness function performed well while focusing simpler structures like a single spot or dual spot.
-However, the PBR based fitness function was not able to resolve and equalize the intensity when the target image was a complex structure (\autoref{fig:fig6}a,b).
-To resolve complex structures, uniform intensity distribution across all the pixels at the target location is essential.
-In experiment, the PBR based fitness function completely fails to construct a complex structure like the alphabet letter \textbf{A} (see \autoref{fig:fig6}b). \autoref{fig:fig6}c,d show the histogram of the intensity distribution of the target area for both R-squared metric and PBR fitness functions.
-R-squared metric is a measure of variance between two datasets \cite{steel_torrie_1960} and it has been frequently used in machine learning and regression models \cite{Coelho2022}.
-The R-squared metric is calculated over M samples and measured between two sets of variables, camera image $I$ and the target image $S$ as follows;
+The fitness feature in iterative optimization algorithms is an important parameter that is sensitive to the desired solution.
+It has been observed that the proposed R-squared fitness function and the most commonly used peak-to-background ratio (PBR) fitness function perform differently based on the complexity of the structure at the region of interest (ROI). \Cref{fig:fig4} shows that a PBR fitness function has performed well while focusing a light spot at the target location.
+However, the PBR based fitness function has not been able to resolve and equalize the intensity for the complex structure as the target image (\Cref{fig:fig5}a--d).
+To solve complex structures, an even distribution of intensity across all pixels at the target location is essential.
+In the experiment, the PBR based fitness function completely fails to construct a complex structure like the alphabet letter \textbf{A} (see \Cref{fig:fig5}c).
+On the other side, R-squared metric based fitness function outperforms in constructing the structures clearly by advancing the contrast and resolution.
+The insets of \Cref{fig:fig5} show the histograms of the intensity distribution at the target area for both R-squared metric and PBR fitness functions.
+The R-squared metric is a measure of variance between two data sets \cite{steel_torrie_1960}, and it has been frequently used in machine learning and regression models \cite{Coelho2022}.
+The R-squared metric is calculated over M samples and measured between two sets of variables, the camera image ($I$) and the target image ($S$), as follows;

-This R-squared coefficient value comes between $0$ and $1$.
+This R-squared coefficient value comes between 0 and 1.
 It quantifies the relationship between the movement of a dependent and an independent variable.
-The coefficient of $1$ refers to a perfect matching among the two sets of data, and the value near $0$ represents no linear relationship between the two sets of data.
-A more detailed analysis of the contrast enhancement and background noise suppression in the presence of varying noise percentage for standard GA and WMA-GA with PBR and R-squared fitness function has been given in supplementary section 2.
+The coefficient of 1 refers to a perfect matching among the two sets of data, and the value near 0 represents no linear relationship between the two data sets.
+A detailed analysis of the contrast enhancement and background noise suppression in the presence of varying noise percentages for standard GA and WMA-GA with PBR and R-squared fitness function is given in the Supporting Information (Figure S3).